oracle/node-oracledb/doc/api.md

 This readonly property gives a string representation of the Oracle client library version which is useful for display.

 This property was added in node-oracledb 2.2.

+From node-oracledb 3.1.0, using `oracledb.oracleClientVersionString`
+will throw a *DPI-1047* error if node-oracledb cannot load Oracle Client libraries.
+Previous versions threw this error from `require('oracledb')`.

 ##### Example